 For more information, please visit http://mathcep.umn.edu/umtymp/ or contact Jered Bright, Mathematics Faculty at UMR and UMTYMP Rochester Liaison, by e-mail at email@example.com or by calling (507) 258-8105.

 UMTYMP Rochester is actively recruiting and admitting into both the high school and college (Calculus) level.
 If your student wishes to apply into the Calculus Level or join UMTYMP at a different place in the sequence, please contact the UMTYMP Liaison, Jered Bright at firstname.lastname@example.org.

 To be admitted into the UMTYMP program, prospective students must complete an application and take an entrance exam.
 NOTE: A minimum threshold is required for the Algebra I class to run in the Fall.
 If this is not reached, the admitted students will begin Algebra I one year after they are admitted.

-Application for UMTYMP Rochester ALGEBRA I/II Admission for Fall 2020 will be available December 1, 2019.
+Application for UMTYMP Rochester ALGEBRA I/II Admission for Fall 2021 is available!
 Click here to go to the Admission Application for Algebra I/II.

 Please follow the instructions in the application for submission.
-You will need to submit a check separately to complete the processing of the application.
+You will need to submit a payment of $60 by credit card to complete the processing of the application.
 All parts of the application are used in the admission process.
-Applications are due one week before the Entrance Exam.
+Applications are due the Tuesday before the Entrance Exam.

 The entrance exam is meant to test a student's ability to reason mathematically in a variety of ways without advanced preparation.
 For this reason, we do not suggest specific prior study other than what mathematical knowledge the student already possesses.
 There is an UMTYMP Test Preparation event preceding the exam which will give more information about UMTYMP for students and families as well as give the students some preview of the types of questions they may encounter on the exam.